ElectronicStructureLibrary/flook/README.md

     make liball

 which creates `libflookall.a` in the top directory.
-With this library you only need to link to flook.
+With this library you only need to link one library.

 To link flook to your program the following can be used in a `Makefile`